Last updated on June 16th, 2021 at 02:37 pm

 Decisions to defer technical debt retirement must take into account phenomena that if left unattended can lead to three undesirable outcomes.
-First, it can increase the volume of the deferred class of technical debt.
-Second, it can increase the volume of other existing classes of technical debt.
-And third, it can generate new classes of technical debt.
-An example can illustrate this behavior.
+First, deferring technical debt retirement can increase the volume of the deferred class of technical debt.
+Second, deferring technical debt retirement can increase the volume of other existing classes of technical debt.
+And third, deferring technical debt retirement can generate new classes of technical debt.

 Suppose we have a fleet of desktop computers, running a mix of operating systems.
 A few of these systems are running Windows 8 and the rest are running Windows 10.
 We’d like to upgrade the Windows 8 machines to Windows 10, but we can’t, because some of their users need access to a (fictional) scriptable application called CRUSH.
 CRUSH isn’t available for Windows 10.
 CRUSH for Windows 10 is promised “shortly.”